heitorchang/good-practice/django.md

 ## Creating a login page

-It seems that your apps need to be placed at the beginning of `INSTALLED_APPS`.
+Your apps need to be placed at the beginning of `INSTALLED_APPS`, otherwise, the built-in templates will be loaded.

 `python manage.py startapp accounts`